billwuqin/list-pagination-nc-markdown/draft-ietf-netconf-list-pagination-nc.md

-   This work has benefited from the discussions of RESTCONF resource collection over the years, in particular, [I-D.ietf-netconf-restconf-collection] which provides enhanced filtering features for the retrieval of data nodes with the GET method and [I-D.zheng-netconf-fragmentation] which document large size data handling challenge.
+   This work has benefited from the discussions of RESTCONF resource collection over the years, in particular,
+   {{?I-D.ietf-netconf-restconf-collection}} which provides enhanced filtering features for the retrieval of data nodes with the GET method and {{?I-D.zheng-netconf-fragmentation}} which document large size data handling challenge.
 The authors would like to thank the following for lively discussions on list (ordered by first name):
    Andy Bierman, Martin Björklund, Robert Varga, and Robert Wilton.